alexhunsley/nsconf-video-file-renamer/README.md

 nsconf-video-file-renamer
 =========================

-Renames the NSConf video files to have useful, well-ordered names.
+Quick hack to rename the NSConf video files to have useful, well-ordered names.

 The NSConf video file naming is a complete mess: